Skip to content

 Replace logger

-In this step we'll replace the default system logger rsyslog with an in-memory logger, busybox-syslogd.
+In this step you'll replace the default system logger rsyslog with an in-memory logger, busybox-syslogd.
 BusyBox combines tiny versions of many common Linux utilities into a single small executable.
 It provides a fairly complete POSIX environment for any small or embedded system, including a minimal write Raspberry Pi.

 Install it like so and remove rsyslog: